About Us Teachers

 Deborah Leary was born in Manhattan, raised in Rockland County, NY, and moved to New Jersey when she married.
 Having done folk and square dancing in the past, she first encountered Scottish Country Dancing at the Tenafly (now Ho-Ho-Kus) class in 2005.

-She started teaching at Scotia in New York City in 2011, and in addition to teaching in Tenafly has taught in Westchester and at the NY branch.
-She earned her Part 1 teaching certificate in 2015.
+She started teaching at Scotia in New York City in 2011, and in addition to teaching in Tenafly and Ho-Ho-Kus, has taught in Westchester and at the NY branch.
+Deborah has served on the boards of all the local dance groups and is co-chair of the NY Branch’s Pawling Weekend.
+She has also served on the Education and Training committee of the Society.

 Back to top